 Birth Issues understands that birth is more than a medical event:

 ♥ Birth is not an illness or a condition, but an amazing, wonderful, exciting event that is normal, natural and healthy.

 ♥ Pregnancy, labour and birth have a profound effect on a woman and her family.
 It is an experience that is never forgotten.

 ♥ A woman intuitively and instinctively knows how to labour and give birth.
 Those caring and supporting her need to trust and respect her.
 A woman’s confidence and ability to give birth is either enhanced or diminished by those who care for her, by where she gives birth, and by the cascading effects of medical interventions and fear.

 Birth Issues supports research.
-Although much more still needs to be researched, Birth Issues publishes peer reviewed scientific research.
-In the past few years a number of Canadian studies have shown that childbirth is safe at home (if not more safe than at the hospital) as long as you have a recognized primary caregiver such as a doctor or a registered midwife (CMAJ).
+Although much more still needs to be researched, Birth Issues publishes articles supported by peer reviewed scientific research.
+A number of Canadian studies have shown that childbirth is safe at home (if not more safe than at the hospital) as long as you have a recognized primary caregiver such as a doctor or a registered midwife (CMAJ).